lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

 .. image:: compton_conf_opacity.png

 The :guilabel:`Fade` tab manages fading windows opening or closing or opacity changes.
-There is a checkbox for :guilabel:`fade windows during opactity changes` so if the opacity changes it will smoothly fade.
-To have a slower  time between fade in miliseconds increase the :guilabel:`The time between steps in a fade in miliseconds`.
+There is a checkbox for :guilabel:`Fade windows during opactity changes` so if the opacity changes it will smoothly fade.
+To have a slower  time between fade in miliseconds increase :guilabel:`The time between steps in a fade in miliseconds`.
 With this settings windows will fade in and out when opened and closed unless you don't them to which you can check the :guilabel:`Avoid fade in out when windows opening/closing`.

 .. image:: compton_conf_fade.png